-We have worked in statistical education for many years.
-We value and acknowledge the encouragement, the interaction and the valuable contributions of many colleagues in the ASA, IASE, RSS, ASQ, the RIAC and other professional and educational organizations with whom we worked.
+We have researched the area of statistical education for many years.
+We acknowledge the encouragement, the interaction and the valuable contributions of many colleagues in the ASA, IASE, RSS, ASQ and other professional and educational organizations with whom we work.
+As one researcher once said, "we stand on the shoulders of giants".